Sharnendra/Java8And17Learner/README.md

 4. How will you implement your own function chaining using the function interface?
 5. How to use IntStream to create a List?
 6. Why do we need to merge-function in Collectors.toMap to overcome IllegalStateException: Duplicate key?
 What is its internal architecture?
+7. What are the various functions which can be used in Collectors.toCollect in order to get the stream output efficiently.
+   >CollectorsInJava8.md
+8. To be continued..

 # Coding Questions
 1. Write a code where you have been provided with a List of Products and tou have to provide me details of the Product along with its Latest version.